princeton-vl/vlmtunnel/README.md

 ### Prerequisites

 1.  **Python 3.8+**
-2.  **Required Libraries**: Install necessary Python packages.
-You can typically install them using pip:
-    ```bash
-    pip install Pillow numpy pandas statsmodels scipy scikit-learn openai requests torch transformers tabulate
-    ```
-    (Ensure `torch` and `transformers` are installed if you plan to use local models via `infclient.py`).
+2.  **Required Libraries**:  Pillow numpy pandas statsmodels scipy scikit-learn openai requests torch transformers tabulate (Ensure `torch` and `transformers` are installed if you plan to use local models).
 3.  **API Keys**: If using OpenAI or OpenRouter, set your API keys as environment variables:
     * `OPENAI_API_KEY="your_openai_key"`
     * `OPENROUTER_API_KEY="your_openrouter_key"`